schlegelp/fastcore-rs/README.md

 ## Install

-We provide precompiled binaries for all major Python versions, chip architectures and operating systems.
+We provide precompiled binaries for all major Python versions, CPU architectures and operating systems.

 From [PyPI](https://pypi.org/project/navis-fastcore):